Bartloc/daily-coding-problem-python/README.md

 Given an absolute pathname that may have . or .. as part of it, return the shortest standardized path.

 For example, given /usr/bin/../bin/./scripts/../, return /usr/bin/.

+#### Problem 226
+This problem was asked by Airbnb.

+You come across a dictionary of sorted words in a language you've never seen before.
+Write a program that returns the correct order of letters in this language.

+For example, given ['xww', 'wxyz', 'wxyw', 'ywx', 'ywz'], you should return ['x', 'z', 'w', 'y'].